 How Many Forklifts Do I Need?

-by Trey Barber, on May 8, 2020 at 11:00 AM
+by Trey Barber, on March 15, 2024 at 11:00 AM

-How many forklifts do I really need?
-Is a common question that's easy to answer - once you do some homework.
+How Many Forklifts Do I NeedHow many forklifts do I really need?
+Is a common question that's easy to answer once you do a little bit of homework.
 In the material handling industry, we call this "right-sizing" your forklift fleet.

 How Many Forklifts You Need Depends on Utilization

-When you think about it, that’s nearly impossible.
-Most operators are on and off the lift throughout their shift; they don’t operate it continuously for eight hours.
-Based on the analysis we've done for many customers, an operator assigned to a single forklift typically uses it 4-6 hours per day.
+Some people think an 8-hour shift equals eight hours of utilization.
+But when you think about it, that’s nearly impossible.
+Most operators are on and off the lift throughout their shift.
+They don’t operate it continuously for eight hours.

 Running multiple shifts is another way to reduce fleet costs.
-For example, if you have 20 operators all working at the same time, you may need 20 lifts; but if you have 20 operators split between two shifts, you only need 10 forklifts.
+For example, if you have 20 operators all working at the same time, you may need 20 lifts.
+But if you have 20 operators split between two shifts, you only need 10 forklifts.

 • Day shift - receives product and puts pallets away